vinitj/facebook-image-selector/README.md

         });

   CSS for the clickText can be changed according to ones requirement.
-Corresponding class is `fblogin`
+Corresponding class is `fbImageSelectorText`